PdxCodeGuild/IntroToProgramming/labs/lab04-grading.md

 ## Version 2

 Use `%` to get the remainder of the grade when divided by ten, and use that number to decide whether they will get a `+` or a `-` appended to their grade.
+For example, the grade `81` would be a 'B'. `81 % 10` would give you 1, so you would add a '-' to the end of the grade.